 The most obvious thing when cloth diapering is the amount of trash you will generate or actually the lack thereof.
-20 Billion disposable diapers are thrown every single year in the united states alone.
-This translates to about 3.5 million tons of waste, which does not degrade well in the landfill.
+20 billion disposable diapers are thrown every single year in the united states alone.
+This translates to about 3.5 million tons of waste, which does not degrade well in landfills.

 Does cloth diapering save money?

 On average, the cost of disposable diapers per child is around 2000$.
 Knowing that you can get a cloth diapering starter pack at around 600$, you can see that it is a pretty good investment.
 Especially that you can use your pack of cloth diapers with all your kids.